Enhancing Virtual Try-On with Synthetic Pairs and Error-Aware Noise Scheduling: Experiments

-\paragraph{Error-Aware Noise Schedule} We explore the importance of the error-aware noise schedule in Tab. \ref{tab:abl}(c).
-In our error-aware noise schedule, the error map adapts the noise distribution according to the quality of the image patches in the initial image $x_1$.
-This adaptive approach contrasts with a uniform Gaussian noise application across all locations, which would essentially reduce our model to I$^2$SB.
-As demonstrated in Tab. \ref{tab:abl}(c), removing the error map during training (\Ours{}(w.o. $M$)) results in a substantial decline across all metrics.
-In another setting, instead of learning the refinement with adaptive noise distribution, we train an inpainting model Inpaint to directly regenerate the erroneous regions in $x_0$ using the same model architecture.
-In this experiment, the image patch in $x_0$ is defined to be erroneous if its mean confidence in $M$ is greater than 0.5.
-In Tab. \ref{tab:abl}(c), the inpainting model Inpaint shows degraded performance, demonstrating the importance of learning the error-to-ground-truth refinement in our model.
-Furthermore, we explored using a random error map during the sampling process (\Ours{}(rand($M$))), which also leads to diminished performance.
-These results underscore the importance of a meaningful error map in precisely locating and enhancing targeted regions.
-Additionally, the slight performance degradation observed when removing the classifier guidance (\Ours{}(w.o.
-CG)) suggests that the error map employed in our classifier guidance also contributes to overall image quality improvement.
+\paragraph{Error-Aware Noise Schedule} \cref{tab:abl2} explores the importance of the error-aware noise schedule described in \cref{sec:pipeline}, where the error map adapts the noise distribution according to the quality of the image patches in the initial image $x_1$.
+This adaptive approach contrasts with a uniform Gaussian noise application across all locations, which would reduce our model to I$^2$SB.
+We consider three baselines: \textbf{Inpainting} regenerates rather than refines erroneous regions (where the mean confidence $M$ of an image patch containing an error is greater than 0.5), \textbf{w.o.\ $M$} removes the error map during training, and \textbf{rand($M$)} indicates a random error map.
+As shown in \cref{tab:abl2}, \Ours{} outperforms all these baselines, underscoring the importance of a meaningful error map in precisely locating and enhancing targeted regions.
+Additionally, the slight performance degradation observed when removing the classifier guidance (\Ours{}(w.o.\ CG)) suggests that the error map employed in our classifier guidance also contributes to overall image quality improvement.
 Collectively, these findings highlight the crucial role of our adaptive noise schedule in achieving superior results.